Our Firm Protects Against Drug Crimes Charges

 The punishment for drug possession depends on the type and amount of drug and the defendant’s arrest history.
 For example, possession of more than 20 grams of marijuana is a third-degree felony, punishable by up to five years in prison.
 Possession of less than 20 grams is a first-degree misdemeanor, which carries up to one year in jail, but often results in no incarceration.
 Possession of more potent drugs, such as heroin or cocaine, is typically prosecuted more aggressively than cannabis.
 With. the help of a drug crime lawyer, an alleged offender in Mount Dora could collect the evidence needed to prove their innocence.

 Is there a Drug Court Option for Non-Violent Offenders?

 Florida drug courts divert eligible defendants to special proceedings designed to reduce recidivism and address addiction.
-Our lawyers advise you of this option if you meet the statutory eligibility requirements.
+Our drug crimes attorneys advise you of this option if you meet the statutory eligibility requirements in Mount Dora.
 On completion of the program, your case is nolle prosequi — not prosecuted — if you are a first-time offender.
 Otherwise, your criminal charges may be dismissed, or adjudication may be withheld, so that you do not have a drug conviction on your record.